INGESTRE & TIXALL

 Three clear days before a meeting notice of its time and place must be posted in a conspicuous place in the Parish or Community.
 Three clear days excludes both the day the notice is given and the day of the meeting, but may include Saturdays and Sundays.
 In practice, posters are posted at Ingestre Village, the Village Hall at Tixall and Halfway House.

-In addition, three days before the meeting an agenda specifying the business to be transacted must be sent to the usual residence of each member.
-In practice an agenda is drawn up by the Parish Clerk in consultation with the Chairman about 14 days before the date of the meeting.
-This is then sent to Councillors about 7 days before the date of the next meeting.
+*In addition, three days before the meeting an agenda specifying the business to be transacted must be sent to the usual residence of each member.* In practice an agenda is drawn up by the Parish Clerk in consultation with the Chairman about 14 days before the date of the meeting.
+This

 Councillors wishing to introduce items onto the agenda should therefore contact the Clerk at least 14 days before the date of the meeting.